The WiFiRanger GoAC router was WiFiRanger's 2016 flagship released in November 2016 replacing the Go2 in WiFiRanger's product lineup.

 The GoAC brings simultaneous dual-band 2.4GHz (802.11n) and 5GHz (802.11ac) Wi-Fi to the WiFiRanger line, as well as gigabit ethernet ports.

-And the GoAC retains WiFiRanger's signature feature - a POE (Power Over Ethernet) port designed to power and control a long-range WiFiRanger outdoor unit on the roof.
+And the GoAC retains a POE (Power Over Ethernet) port designed to power and control a long-range WiFiRanger outdoor unit on the roof.

-WiFiRanger routers are designed with the needs of RVers in mind - and the GoAC in particular sets a new standard and is deservedly a Top Pick.
+WiFiRanger routers are designed with the needs of RVers in mind - and the GoAC deservedly held a Top Pick status.

 - Base Technology: MikroTik RouterBoard (hAPac)